Zeioth/heirline-components.nvim/README.md

 * **How can I contribute with a component?** Clone this repo.
 Go to `core.components` and create yours there.
 Then open a PR.
 * **How do components work?** A component as made of providers.
 So you can use providers to build your component.
 Aditionally, conditions are used to decide when a component should be displayed.
 * **What nvim version do I need?** These components have been tested on nvim `v0.9.x`.
 * **How can I avoid breaking changes?** Always use the components by importing `heirline-components.all`.
-That way internal changes (that will likely happen) won't affect you.
+That way internal changes won't affect you.
 * **Icons look weird:** Make sure you are using nerd fonts.
 Otherwise you can set the option `icons` to pass a collection with your own icons.

 ## Roadmap